HK industries call for declaration of state emergency to quell riots

 Protesters block roads and aim laser beams to provoke police officers during a protest on Sunday in Tsuen Wan, Hong Kong.
 Photo: Cui Meng/GT

-Experts also warn that the HKSAR government should be cautious about introducing national laws under Article 18 of the Basic Law.
+Experts warned that the HKSAR government should be cautious about introducing national laws under Article 18 of the Basic Law.

-Representatives from sectors such as tourism, catering and transportation, launched the "I want to eat" campaign outside the government complex on Tuesday afternoon, calling for the government to stop violence, restore order and rebuild the economy in Hong Kong as soon as possible.
+Representatives from sectors such as tourism, catering and transportation, launched the "I want to eat" campaign outside the government complex on Tuesday afternoon, calling for the government to stop violence, restore order and rebuild the economy as soon as possible.

-They also sent a letter to Hong Kong Chief Executive Carrie Lam Cheng Yuet-ngor, claiming the social unrest of nearly three months has led to unemployment, “we, as ordinary Hong Kong residents, still firmly believe in ‘one country, two systems,’ but excessive freedom has become the hotbed for secessionism.
+They also sent a letter to Hong Kong Chief Executive Carrie Lam Cheng Yuet-ngor, saying the social unrest of nearly three months has led to unemployment.
+"We, as ordinary Hong Kong residents, still firmly believe in 'one country, two systems,' but excessive freedom has become the hotbed for secessionism."

 "Secessionists fight against the government with offensive weapons, if we continue to tolerate it, Hongkongers will have no way to make a living," the letter said.